Theology Befitting a Bishop–a Proposal, an Offer

 3. When I talk and think with other pastors, many seem to find my contributions helpful, especially on the subjects of reading Scripture and making sense of who we are as Lutherans.

-Vision: Luther wrote that “the true treasure of the Church is the Gospel of the grace and glory of God [in Christ crucified]” (Thesis 62 of the famous 95).
+Vision: Luther wrote that “the true treasure of the Church is the Gospel of the grace and glory of God ” (Thesis 62 of the famous 95).
 I see the saints of a growing synod nodding their heads in joyful agreement with this, thanking God that he has made them rich beyond measure with the promise of Jesus.
 Better still, I see those saints passing the Gospel treasure back and forth between themselves, and sharing it freely with their neighbors, and drawing from it to bless the world around them with mercy and goodness, courage and hope.
 They’re doing this because week in and week out their pastors are making their hearts sing in Christ, and they can’t help it.
 The pastors are doing this, in part because behind them stands a bishop who keeps getting their hearts to sing in Christ as well, making them glad for their work and eager to hone the skills they bring to it.

 2. What would be your four priorities if elected bishop?